aspose-pdf-cloud/aspose-pdf-cloud-node.js/docs/PdfApi.md

 <a name="putPdfInRequestToPptx"></a>
 ## **putPdfInRequestToPptx**
-> putPdfInRequestToPptx(outPath, separateImages, slidesAsImages, storage, file)
+> putPdfInRequestToPptx(outPath, separateImages, slidesAsImages, storage, password, file)

 Converts PDF document (in request content) to PPTX format and uploads resulting file to storage.